CPRA vs CCPA: At a glance

 These new requirements are intended to ensure better data governance and security throughout any third-party processing, so it’s important that businesses consider these contracts carefully.

+Transcend is the platform that helps companies put privacy on autopilot by making it easy to encode privacy across an entire tech stack.
 If your organization has been impacted by the CCPA/CPRA or other consumer privacy laws, Transcend can help you ensure compliance.

 Transcend Data Mapping is the only solution that goes beyond observability to power your privacy program with smart governance suggestions.
 Get unified data management through automated scanning, data silo discovery and advanced data classification, all in a collaborative platform.